minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

       .. tab-item:: Operator Console

-         - In the Operator Console, click on the tenant for which to enable SFTP.
+         - In the Operator Console, click on the Tenant for which to enable SFTP.
          - In the :guilabel:`Configuration` tab, toggle :guilabel:`SFTP` to :guilabel:`Enabled`.
          - Click :guilabel:`Save`.
          - Click :guilabel:`Restart` to restart MinIO and apply your changes.